SHOBUsi/secure-network-design-cisco-pkt/02-routing-and-segmentation.md

  description MGMT-Gateway
 ```

 Each sub-interface gets the gateway IP for its VLAN.
-Workstations in VLAN 20 have their default gateway set to `192.168.0.65` — traffic destined for another subnet hits that gateway, gets routed via the sub-interface, and lands in the right VLAN.
+Workstations in VLAN 20 have their default gateway set to `192.168.0.65`.
+Traffic destined for another subnet hits that gateway, gets routed via the sub-interface, and lands in the right VLAN.

 ### Verify Sub-interfaces Are Up